pveber/tabular/README.md

 TABLE
 =====

 `table` is a syntax extension derived from [col](https://github.com/pveber/col), which is useful to handle data that fit under tabular format.
 As in `col`, `table` generates helper types, functions and objects from a record type-like definition.

-The main evolution with respect to `col` is the representation of a table as an object, and the introduction of operation that enable manipulations similar to those used in [R](http://www.r-project.org/), with data frames.
+The main evolution with respect to `col` is the representation of a table as an object, and the introduction of operations that enable manipulations similar to those used in [R](http://www.r-project.org/), with data frames.

+Here is an example:
 ```
 type table bed = {
   chr        : String ;